History of Special Olympics

 11 August 2009

 The founder of Special Olympics, Eunice Kennedy Shriver, dies at her family home in Massachusetts.
-Letters and messages celebrating her contribution to humanity poured in from world leaders and ordinary people around the world.
+Letters and messages celebrating her contribution to humanity pour in from world leaders and people from around the world.
 See www.eunicekennedyshriver.org

 The first Special Olympics Global Congress is held in Marrakech, Morocco.
 Hundreds of Special Olympics leaders from around the world gather to chart the next five years of work.
 See a slideshow about the Congress